 What to Do If You’re Injured on a Construction Site in Georgia

-Construction sites are some of the most dangerous workplaces in the U.S., with thousands of workers injured or killed each year due to hazardous conditions.
-In Georgia, construction workers are no strangers to the risks associated with their jobs, from heavy machinery and high scaffolding to exposure to dangerous chemicals and unpredictable weather.
+Construction sites are some of the most dangerous workplaces in the U.S., with thousands of workers injured each year due to hazardous conditions.
+In Georgia, construction workers face risks from heavy machinery, high scaffolding, electrical hazards, and unsafe job site conditions.

 1. Seek Immediate Medical Attention

-Your first priority after any construction site injury is to seek medical attention.
-Even if your injury seems minor at first, construction-related injuries can worsen over time, and untreated injuries may lead to long-term complications.
-In Georgia, you have the right to see a doctor immediately after a work-related injury.
+Your first priority after any construction site injury is medical care.
+Even injuries that seem minor can worsen over time.
+In Georgia, you have the right to seek treatment immediately.

 2. Report the Injury to Your Employer